-She outlined a number of training and supervision remedies that she will consider requiring the Police Department to undertake after an additional hearing to occur in March 2013.
+She outlined a number of training and supervision remedies that she would consider requiring the Police Department to undertake after an additional hearing March 2013 hearing.

 NYCLU Senior Staff Attorney Alexis Karteron is lead attorney on the case.
-Other attorneys on the case are NYCLU Associate Legal Director Christopher Dunn, NYCLU Liman Fellow Daniel Mullkoff; J. McGregor Smyth Jr. and Mariana Kovel of The Bronx Defenders; Juan Cartagena, Foster Maer and Roberto Concepcion of LatinoJustice PRLDEF; and Chris Fabricant.
+Other attorneys on the case are NYCLU Associate Legal Director Christopher Dunn and NYCLU Liman Fellow Daniel Mullkoff; The Bronx Defenders’ J. McGregor Smyth Jr. and Mariana Kovel; LatinoJustice PRLDEF’s Juan Cartagena, Foster Maer and Roberto Concepcion; and Chris Fabricant.